influxdata/telegraf/plugins/inputs/procstat/README.md

   ## When true add the full cmdline as a tag.
   # cmdline_tag = false

+  ## Mode to use when calculating CPU usage.
+Can be one of 'solaris' or 'irix'.
+  # mode = "irix"

   ## Add PID as a tag instead of a field; useful to differentiate between
   ## processes whose tags are otherwise the same.
 Can create a large number
   ## of series, use judiciously.